-Introduce the Samurai Armor Kote: History and Types
+Introduce the Samurai Arm Armor Kote: History and Types

 What is Kote

-“Kote” (籠手) is a part in Samurai Armor that protects hands and arms from enemy attacks.
+“Kote” (籠手) is the gauntlet in Samurai Armor that protects hands and arms from enemy attacks.
 As long as human fight with weapons in their hands, there is a need to protect their hands.
 The Kote used in Japanese armor basically sews a hard plate such as iron or leather onto the cloth that covers the back of the hand to the shoulder in one piece.
+Some special features seen in certain kote include removable hand guards and small compartments to store essential items like medicine or coins.

 Kote History